nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

     Currently, when users use the `delete` feature they can only delete one student at a time for example `delete 1` deletes the first student if available.
 In the future `delete 1 2 5` for example will be able to delete students at the index of 1, 2 and 5 on the list shown to improve efficiency.

-7.  **Add specific error messages for the use of `c/` prefix in `add` and `edit` command**
+7.  **Add specific error messages for the use of wrong prefixes in commands**

-    Currently, users are unable to add or edit comments via the `add` or `edit` command.
-In future iterations, we are planning to add specific error messages for when the `c/` prefix is used anywhere in the `add` or `edit` commands.
+    Currently, a general error message appears when users enter a wrong prefix when using commands (eg. 'c/').
+In future iterations, we are planning to add specific error messages for when wrong prefixes are used anywhere in the commands.

-    For instance, a specific error message would be thrown when the user types `add n/Mary id/A1234567H c/comment` (this includes other permutations of using the `c/` prefix in the `add` command eg. `add n/Mary c/comment id/A1234567H`).
-This also applies to the `edit` command where there would be specific error message thrown when user inputs is, for instance, `edit 1 c/comment` (Likewise, this also applies to different permutations of prefixes eg. `edit 1 id/A2345678J c/comment`).
+    Example Input: `add n/Mary id/A1234567H c/comment` or `edit 1 n/Bob c/comment`

+    Example Output: `Some prefixes entered are not supported in this command: c/`

 8. **Add warnings for Year inputs that may be mistakes**

    Currently, there is no warning if a year such as '15' is inputted which is likely a user mistake since it is unlikely a student has been studying in NUS for 15 years.
 We plan to add in warnings for when the input to Year is >9.
 (Accounts for PhD students as well).
-The warning would apply for `add` and `edit` commands and would be appended to the end of the respective success messages as: `Year specified is larger than 9.
-Please check that this is not a mistake`.
+The warning would apply for `add` and `edit` commands and would be appended to the end of the respective success messages on a new line.
 Note that the commands are allowed to execute, just with an additional warning to alert users to their possible mistake.

+    Example Input: `add n/ John id/ A1234567U y/ 10` or `edit 1 y/ 11`

+    Example Output: [SUCCESS_MESSAGE] + `Year specified is larger than 9.
+Please check that this is not a mistake` (Warning appears on a new line)